kerstin-w/Travel-Africa/TESTING.md

 ## <a name="user-stories-testing">User Stories Testing</a>

+All functionalities have been tested and they work as expected.
+You can find more about [Manual Testing](#manual-testing).

 ### As a first-time visitor,
   - [#1](https://github.com/kerstin-w/Travel-Africa/issues/1) I want to know what this site is about immediately so that I can decide whether I will explore further.

     This was achieved with a nice hero banner, asking the user to explore the blog about Africa.

     <img src="documentation/testing/user-stories/hero1.png" width="500px" style="margin: 20px;">

   - [#2](https://github.com/kerstin-w/Travel-Africa/issues/2) I want to navigate pages so that I can understand what types of information I can find.